GiordanoT/smart-factory/README.md

   - MAX_TEMPERATURE ===> Value related to the activation of Cool Conditioner
   - MIN_TEMPERATURE ===> Value related to the activation of Hot Conditioner
   - MAX_AIR ===> Value related to the activation of Fan
+  * Optimal values ​​will be calculated automatically based on these values.